Ferrum ERCO Review

 Performance

-With both in high gain mode using the Solitaire P there are a number of distinguishable differences between these two all-in-one units.
+With both in high gain mode using the Solitaire P there are several distinguishable differences between these two all-in-one units.

 The Hugo TT2 is probably the more natural sounding and the least digital in its timbre.
 Attacks break very smoothly with a very even harmonic balance to produce a very high-fidelity sound with a ton of resolution, especially through the mids.